 Are you looking for a light and fluffy paleo strawberry muffin recipe?
 I have finally worked out a flour combination to make the best healthy strawberry muffins!

 I have been experimenting quite a bit with alternative flours lately.
 Have you tried cassava or tigernut flours yet?

-We are trying to go more grain free, refined sugar-free, and I am sure you can imagine the chemistry experiments needed to make sure all ingredients work properly together.
+We are trying to go more grain-free and refined sugar-free, and I am sure you can imagine the chemistry experiments needed to ensure all ingredients work properly together.
 Nothing like combining fun new flours to make you realize how hard gluten free and paleo baking can be!

 Both are very high in starch and have very little nutritional value.
 What I love about these both is that they help make your gluten free baking light and fluffy!

-Tigernut flour is much more nutritious than cassava flour, which is why I decided to mix the two for this recipe.
+Tigernut flour is much more nutritious than cassava flour, so I chose to mix the two for this recipe.
 Almond flour can be a bit inflammatory, even if you are not sensitive to nuts, so I wanted to create a recipe without almond flour.

 If you are looking for more paleo recipes, try some of these recipes out: